-4. Does the PIPS process review the appropriateness of the decision to transfer or retain major orthopaedic trauma patients?
+5. Does the PIPS process review the appropriateness of the decision to transfer or retain major orthopaedic trauma patients?
 (CD 913) (Yes/No)

-5. Does this Level III facility have an orthopaedic surgeon on call and promptly available 24 hours a day?
-(CD 911, CD 1172) (Yes/No)

 6. Average time to wash out of open tibial fractures secondary to a blunt mechanism; report as average and range:

 7. Average time to first antibiotic administration for open tibial fractures secondary to a blunt mechanism: